 This document studies the potential shift from the current paid-as-bid mechanism for procurement of FRR capacity towards a paid-as-cleared remuneration.
-This study is preliminary and contains the initial thoughts of Elia about the possible implementation of a paid-as-cleared remuneration of FRR capacity.
-The goal is to collect stakeholders' feedback on this paper so that Elia can specify an implementation proposal.

 The theoretical analysis of this paper concludes that paid-as-cleared remuneration is likely to increase market attractiveness because homogeneous services become remunerated equally, forecasting effort is reduced and the market thereby better acts as a level-playing field, irrespective of bidders' market shares.
 Consequently, the theory suggests that total procurement cost would decrease with the implementation of a paid-as-cleared settlement, potentially in the short-term (due to a better selection of available resources), but more importantly in the longer-term (due to attraction of new resources).
 Marginal pricing however only delivers such benefits when reasonable liquidity and competition levels are either pre-existing at the time of implementation, or are reached afterwards, i.e. when there exist no significant barriers that prevent the expected benefits to materialize and when the additional capacities resulting from new investments have come to the market.